 Re-measurements (assets) - these are set out in IAS19 as being the return on assets net of interest on assets, so this reflects the extent to which the investment returns achieved are different from the interest rate used at the start of the year.
 However, for multi-employer schemes such as LGPS, which do not have asset values which are formally segregated between employers, additional adjustments can arise in the year in which a new set of actuarial valuation results is brought into account for IAS19 purposes.
 In particular, the approach to calculating the IAS19 assets and liabilities in between full actuarial valuations is approximate in nature.
 At each valuation, the position is reassessed, with the assets (and liabilities) attributable to each employer being fully recalculated.
 Following each full actuarial valuation, it can therefore be necessary to put through some adjustments to reflect this recalculation.
 The adjustment is not explicitly catered for under IAS19 and it has been presented as part of the re-measurement on assets and referred to as "Experience gain/loss on assets".
+These have been adjusted in 2022-23 for the impact of the asset ceiling calculations.

-Re-measurements (liabilities) -these are subdivided into:
+Re-measurements (liabilities) - these are subdivided into: